 If you’ve been buying and flipping or renting single family homes, you may want to look into apartment investing.
 Yes, I know, you think you need gobs of cash to buy apartments when the fact is you can buy apartments with little or no cash out of pocket.
 I’ve done it, my students have done it, and you can do it, too!

 Apartments operate on an economy of scale.
 If you have 10 units and one vacancy you are still 90% occupied.
-When you lost a tenant on a single family house, you are 100% vacant.
+When you lose a tenant in a single family house, you are 100% vacant.
 Multiple units allow you to spread the risk around.

 Multiple units make professional management more effective.
 You can be a passive investor in apartments.